httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 # The "aesgcm" HTTP Content Coding {#aesgcm}

-The "aesgcm" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in {{!RFC5116}}, Section 5.1.
+The "aesgcm" HTTP content coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in {{!RFC5116}}, Section 5.1.
 The AEAD_AES_128_GCM algorithm uses a 128 bit content encryption key.

-When this content-coding is in use, the Encryption header field ({{encryption}}) describes how encryption has been applied.
+When this content coding is in use, the Encryption header field ({{encryption}}) describes how encryption has been applied.
 The Crypto-Key header field ({{crypto-key}}) can be included to describe how the content encryption key is derived or retrieved.

-The "aesgcm" content-coding uses a single fixed set of encryption primitives.
-Cipher suite agility is achieved by defining a new content-coding scheme.
+The "aesgcm" content coding uses a single fixed set of encryption primitives.
+Cipher suite agility is achieved by defining a new content coding scheme.
 This ensures that only the HTTP Accept-Encoding header field is necessary to negotiate the use of encryption.

-The "aesgcm" content-coding uses a fixed record size.
+The "aesgcm" content coding uses a fixed record size.
 The resulting encoding is either a single record, or a series of fixed-size records.
 The final record, or a lone record, MUST be shorter than the fixed record size.